 When a person is declared bankrupt, he is found to be legally insolvent and his property is distributed among his creditors or otherwise administered to satisfy the interests of his creditors.
 Federal student loans, however, cannot normally be discharged through bankruptcy.

 The tax year prior to the academic year (award year) for which financial aid is requested.
 The base year runs from January 1 of the junior year in high school through December 31 of the senior year.
-Financial information from this year is used to determine eligibility for financial aid.

 The person who receives the loan.